mcd500/teep-device/docs/building_without_docker.md

 python3 -m pip install --upgrade .
 ```

-## Run Tamproto (TAM Server) - Required by all targets
+## Run Tamproto (TAM Server) - Required by all Kestone/OP-TEE/SGX

 Running a tamproto on a separate terminal is required as when the
-`make test` is executed on keystone/optee/sgx, it communicates with
+TEEP_Device is executed which communicates with
-the tamproto server to execute the TA's.
+the tamproto server to install the TC's.

 ```sh